 |Our Review:||Wileyfox Swift 2 Plus review|

-The Swift 2 Plus is a fantastic phone for under £200, building on the solid foundations of the original Swift handset.
-Now we get a much-improved camera experience, full fingerprint security and Quick Charge support too so you aren't hanging around waiting for the handset to power up.
-If you’re on a budget, this is definitely a worthy rival to the Moto G4 and G4 Plus.
+The Swift 2 Plus is still a fantastic phone for under £200, building on the solid foundations of the original Swift handset.
+Now we get a much-improved camera experience, full fingerprint security and Quick Charge support too, so you aren’t hanging around waiting for the handset to power up.
+If you’re on a budget, this is definitely a worthy rival to the Moto G5.

 Sony Xperia XA1

 If you’re after gorgeous good looks and one of the smartest budget cameras around, the Sony Xperia XA1 is your new mobile.
 This 5-inch handset is pleasingly compact and comfortable to use, thanks to the sexy edge-to-edge display.
 That HD screen pumps out sharp, colourful visuals, great for media fans.
 Plus you get full microSD expansion.

 However, it’s the awesome 23-megapixel camera that really makes this an essential budget phone.
 You can capture sharp, detail-packed shots in a range of conditions, while the video results are solid also.

 We’ve already featured the more affordable Moto G5 in this best budget mobiles round-up, although we also have to big up the G5 Plus.
 This may be pushing the boundaries of affordability at a shade over £250 SIM-free, yet the value for money on offer is fantastic.